RailsEventStore/rails_event_store/railseventstore.org/source/docs/v2/rspec.html.md

 end
 ```

-The matchers behaviour is almost identical to `have_published` & `publish` counterparts, except the concept of stream.
+The matchers behaviour is almost identical to `have_published` and `publish` counterparts, except the concept of stream.
 Expecations are made against internal unpublished events collection.

 ### have_applied